One-Stop Probate Services For All Hawaiian Islands

 How Long Will It Take and How Much Does It Cost?

 Okura & Associates handles probate cases on all of the Hawaiian Islands.
 An examination in December 2008 of all probate cases filed in the year 2008 in the 3rd Circuit Court of the State of Hawaii showed that Okura & Associates handled more probate cases in that court than any other law firm in the State of Hawaii.
 Based on the large number of probate cases handled by our Probate Department, we have some fairly good time and cost estimates.
-If the estate is simple, consisting perhaps of one parcel of real estate and one or two bank accounts, and if the client assists actively in the case, the probate generally costs between $3,500 and $6,000.
+If the estate is simple, consisting perhaps of one parcel of real estate and one or two bank accounts, and if the client assists actively in the case, the probate generally costs about $8,000.
 Complications will increase the cost.
 The length of time it takes to finish a probate can generally vary from 7 to 15 months, depending on whether there are complications and on how cooperative the personal representative and beneficiaries are.
 If a probate has been established in another state or in another country, an expedited proceeding can be used, which generally costs much less than a normal probate, and which can be completed in 2 to 3 months if the personal representative responds promptly to the attorney’s requests.

 Probate Options in Hawaii